... is what we all need

 The Corvus Centre for Conservation Policy is a not-for-profit organization

-whose vision is that public policy actively supports biodiversity.
+whose vision is that public policy actively supports nature and biodiversity.

 Our work involves: